The DECLARATION shape

 },

-}The key "ma_fast" in series must match the plot's source exactly.
-Otherwise the frontend does not draw the line.
+}The key "ma_fast" in series must match the plot's source (after normalization).
+Keep them identical to avoid surprises.

 Plot types